Third Cranial Nerve Compression Mononeuropathy

 Which doctor treats third cranial nerve compression mononeuropathy?

-Third Cranial Nerve Compression Mononeuropathy is usually treated by specialists in general practitioner.
+Third Cranial Nerve Compression Mononeuropathy is usually treated by specialists in general practitioner, neurologist, ophthalmologist.